 What we did like was that you could customize everything from lift distance, DPI and more.
 The laser sensor delivers excellent precision, and this mouse has excellent acceleration for a wireless variant.

-To sum up, this mouse does deliver great performance for the avid gamer and also offers great customizability to the SteelSeries engine software.
+To sum up, this mouse does deliver great performance for the avid gamer and also offers excellent customizability to the SteelSeries engine software.
 The mouse falls a bit short of justifying the price tag due to the cons we outlined earlier, plus the customer support might be a challenge to get through at times too.
+If you prefer the Sensei ambdidextreus design over the one of the Rival then this might still be a good choice but overall we feel like the Rival 650 is an upgrade in most ways.

 About: 200-12000 DPI, PMW3366 Optical sensor, Powerplay technology, Lightspeed technology, Wired & wireless hybrid, Full RGB lighting.